ItzJethz/Fortnite-BuildSwapper-AHK/README.md

 2. **Configure Fortnite Keybinds**
    - Set your Fortnite Build Binds from your side buttons to **Z** and **X** or whatever you modify it to inside the script
-   > (don't worry you will still use your mouse sidebuttons for building.
+     > (You will still use your mouse side buttons.
+The script simply converts them into clean keyboard inputs.)

 3. **Save and Run the Script**
    - Save the `.ahk` file anywhere convenient.